jimsalterjrs/perlpv/README.md

 ````
 you@box:~$ /path/to/perlpv sourcefile targetfile
 ````
-and you'll get an interactive display like so:
+and you'll get a dynamic, interactive display that updates itself once per second while the transfer progresses, like so:

 ````
 jim@elden:~/git/perlpv$ ./perlpv ../../sourcefile /dev/null